NJBLAGA/NathanBlaga_T2A2/README.md

 The ERD was needed to have a better understanding of how the database and its relations would interact within the application and so more time was allocated to this task.

-The remaining features columns were used to house the development, testing, integration and deployment of the key features of Workout Jungle, Below a brief description of the key features:
+The remaining features columns were used to house the development, testing, integration and deployment of the key features of Workout Jungle.

+Below a brief description of the key features:

 **User Model:**